nptcl/strjis/README.md

 # strjis

-Reading a japanese text from JIS, EUC-JIS, SHIFT-JIS, UTF-8, and any Unicode encodings.
+strjis is a japanese text reader from JIS, EUC-JIS, SHIFT-JIS, UTF-8, and any Unicode encodings in Common Lisp.

 ## Function